CMDB asset management vs ITAM: Key differences explained

 A CMDB (Configuration Management Database) is the operational system of record for your IT environment.
 Also called Service Asset and Configuration Management (SACM) in ITIL 4, it stores information about every configuration item (CI), including hardware, software, services, and documentation, along with the relationships between them.
 Many teams organize this data using a standardized framework such as the Common Service Data Model (CSDM), which defines how CIs and services map to one another so the CMDB stays consistent as it grows.
 For the full CMDB picture, see our complete guide to the CMDB.

-How does CMDB works?
+How does CMDB work?

 Its core value is not simply storing attributes.
 It maps how components interact: what depends on what, how changes propagate, and what the blast radius of any modification looks like across your services.
 For a full treatment of how ITIL 4 formalizes CI lifecycle management and CMDB governance, see our guide to service asset and configuration management.